Coping & Communication Concerns

 Coping With Your Emotions

-When facing a cancer diagnosis and treatment you are likely to experience a roller coaster of emotions.
-This article provides information about emotions we experience when coping with cancer as well as way to manage our feelings.
+This article provides information about emotions we experience when coping with cancer as well as ways to manage our feelings.

 Anxiety, Worries and Fears